 Each child is an individual and this decision should be made considering the individual child and their strengths, interests and needs.
 If you are considering sending your child before the year they turn 6 you are welcome to discuss the pros and cons with your child’s focus educator.

 Preparing children for school involves a whole series of developments, each taking place at different rates for all children.
-Five dimensions of a child’s readiness have been identified as: physical wellbeing and motor development, social and emotional development, approaches to learning, language development and cognition and general knowledge (Kagan, Moore & Breadkamp, 1995).
+Five dimensions of a child’s readiness have been identified as: physical wellbeing and motor development, social and emotional development, approaches to learning, language development and cognition and general knowledge.

-Over the years there seems to be a trend to associate the intellectual area of development as being the most important area to be proficient in to be ready for school, while one cannot deny that this represents an important area, it is just one area of your child’s total development.
+Over the years there seems to be a trend to associate the intellectual area of development as being the most important area to be proficient in to be ready for school.
+While this is important, it is just one area of your child’s total development.
 Others such as physical, social, emotional, and communicative domains are just as important for learning, growth and development.

 One of the areas of development that is crucially important for school is the area of social and emotional development.
 If a child is socially and emotionally mature and competent, they are usually far better equipped to adjust to the change.
 For example, if children can separate from their parents with little distress, if they are able to manage their emotions in a productive manner, are able to play co-operatively with their peers, are able to are able to follow instructions, and sit still and attend at a group-time, know when they can have a turn of talking, and can toilet themselves virtually independently, they are at a distinct advantage.

-Children who experience academic and social difficulties in the early school years are likely to continue having problems throughout their school careers, and indeed, throughout their adult life (birch 7 Ladd, 1997, parker & Asher, 1987).
+Children who experience academic and social difficulties in the early school years are likely to continue having problems throughout their school careers, and indeed, throughout their adult life.

 Over my years of teaching I have had many discussions with principals, kindergarten teachers and parents on children’s successful or unsuccessful transition to school.
 No parent has ever said, “ I wish I had of sent them early”, but parents have expresses their disappointment in their choice to not give their child an extra year to prepare.
 The question many kindergarten teachers ask is, “Do you want them to survive or thrive?”